rails-lambda/lamby/README.md

 Uses both the [sam package](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-package.html) and [sam deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) commands to ship your Lambda stack to AWS.
 It also:

 * Uses or sets the `RAILS_ENV` variable.
 Defaults to `development`.
-* Uses or sets the `CF_BUCKET_NAME` variable.
+* Uses or sets the `CLOUDFORMATION_BUCKET` variable.
 This is the name of the S3 bucket that holds your deploy artifacts.
 * Sets the `SKIP_LOCAL_BUNDLE` environment variable used by build.

 ```shell